Hudson Lake (Indiana)

 Hudson Lake is a natural lake east of Michigan City in LaPorte County, Indiana, United States.
 It was formed during the most recent glacial retreat of the Pleistocene era.

-Dewart Lake is a 423 acre natural lake, located 2 miles west of New Carlisle, Indiana and 3 miles south of the state line boundary with Michigan.
+Hudson Lake is a 423 acre natural lake, located 2 miles west of New Carlisle, Indiana and 3 miles south of the state line boundary with Michigan.
 It has its own lakeside community, Hudson Lake, Indiana, and an NICTD electric train station.